 1) Scrutinize the Person’s Profile

-The easiest way to spot a catfish is to check the authenticity of their profile.
+The easiest way to spot a catfish is to check the authenticity of its profile.
 If you’ve been on the online dating scene for a while, then you probably know how to tell a real profile from a fake one.
 It’s either going to be really bare, with just a few attractive photos and some generic information—or it’s going to be too good to be true.

 If the catfisher is particularly smart and savvy, that person’s profile will probably look like everyone else’s—like it actually belongs to a real person.
 This will obviously make it harder for you to spot telltale signs or clues as to the authenticity of the person you’re talking to, which brings us to our next online dating tip for avoiding catfishers.